janelia-flyem/dvid/README.md

 visualization efforts.
 DVID's initial focus is on efficiently storing and retrieving 3d grayscale and label data in a variety of ways, e.g., subvolumes, images in XY, XZ, and YZ orientation, multiscale tiles (quadtree and octree forms), and sparse volumes determined by a label.

+It could be described as a "github for large image-oriented data" because each DVID server can manage multiple repositories, each of which contains an image-oriented dataset (e.g., an image volume, labels, skeletons, etc).

 DVID is written in Go and supports different storage backends, a Level 2 REST HTTP API, command-line access, and a FUSE frontend to at least one of its data types.
 It has been